Health and Safety Services

 In the heart of Downtown Shambhala, BASScamp is a geodesic dome that hosts an Info Desk, and an incredible art gallery.
 The info Desk is staffed by Shambassadors, who’ll be happy to answer your questions, help solve issues, and help arrange towing and locksmith services.

 Back to Top

 There are banks of port-a-potties throughout the festival grounds.
 When you arrive, have a look around and find the nearest two banks to your camp.
-Potties are serviced twice daily, with an on-call night crew.
-If you see a potty at any time of day or night that needs attention, please report it into the Shambassadors at BASScamp so we can call the Bathroom Crew to service it.
+All port-a-potties are serviced twice daily, with an overnight crew dedicated to maintaining bathrooms in the busy downtown zone.

 - Bring a light at night

 - Only TP goes in the potty – no other garbage (other materials can clog the pumper truck)

 - If a potty needs attention, let us know!

 *Our port-a-potties are equipped with carbon filters made by local company, Can-Filters, to reduce the smell around the potties.